snd-priv/nanotesting/README.md

 # nanotesting
-This da testing for da nano.\n
+This da testing for da nano. <br>
-Nothing private will be hosted on this repo\n
+Nothing private will be hosted on this repo <br>
 This is just for media